Intranet vs. Extranet: The Main Differences Explained

 Beyond its main purpose of storing internal information, businesses use an intranet for many other reasons.

-Intranets help with streamlining operations, better organization and communication, and even generating higher employee engagement.
+Intranets help with structuring operations, better organization and communication, and even generating higher employee engagement.

-That being said, let’s explore how businesses can benefit from using an intranet.
+That being said, let’s explore how businesses can benefit from it.

-As already mentioned, using an intranet can help companies with communication, collaboration and connectivity.
+As already mentioned, an intranet can help companies with communication, collaboration and connectivity.

 Improving communication processes should be a top priority if you want a productive team.